canonical/jaas-documentation/reference/juju_required_version.rst

 JAAS supports communicating with Juju controllers of various versions.

+JAAS supports Juju controllers with a minimum version **3.4**.

+Controllers with a lower version do not have the necessary configuration options to work with JAAS.

-JAAS is versioned with the same major version number as Juju.
+Going forward, JAAS is versioned with the same major version number as Juju.
 This means JAAS will always support Juju controllers with the same major version as itself.
 E.g. JAAS v3 should be used with Juju 3.x controllers.

-Additionally, JAAS will also support the last LTS release from Juju's previous major release E.g. JAAS v3 will also support Juju 2.9.x.
+Additionally, JAAS will also support the last LTS release from Juju's previous major release E.g. JAAS v4 will also support the final Juju 3.x minor version.

 More information on Juju's roadmap and release information can be found `here <https://juju.is/docs/juju/roadmap>`__.